Why are voters in Northern Ireland poised for a return to the polls?

 It removed the seven-day “cliff edge” for forming a new administration and replaced it with a maximum timeframe of 24 weeks.
 The agreement also allowed departmental ministers to remain in post for those 24 weeks.

-That deadline runs out on Friday.
-At that point the sitting ministers will be removed from office and the Government will assume responsibility to call an election within 12 weeks.
+That deadline ran out on Friday.
+Sitting ministers were removed from office at midnight and the Government has assumed responsibility to call an election within 12 weeks.

 It is understood any poll would take place on December 15.